mtiday/file_manipulator/README.md

 Menu items:
 1. find_replace.py
-Crawls through files in a given directory finding and replacing text in each file
+Crawls through files in a given directory finding and replacing text in each file.
-(Choose no when asked to copy any file that will be modified.
-I'm working the kinks out of def backup_files_before_modification)
+You will be given the oportunity to save a copy of a file before it's modified.

 2. linux_name_checker.py
 Crawls through a directory and lets you know if there are